 - Hold the pipe at a downward angle to prevent burrs from falling into the pipe. - Using a reamer or deburring tool, remove all burrs from the cut section of the pipe.
+See figure below.

 Step 3: Flare pipe ends

 Proper flaring is essential to achieve an airtight seal.